testomatio/reporter/docs/artifacts.md

 ##### C# Example:

-Attaching screenshot to C# test
+Attaching a screenshot to the C# test

 ```C#
 // assume you created a screenshot